-Over 16 million Americans experience dry eyes.
+Over 50% of all adults experience dry eyes.

 Other than dryness of the eye, symptoms of dry eye include burning, irritation and grittiness.
 While studies have shown that certain foods help the eyes stay hydrated, there are certain fatty acids, vitamins, and trace elements that can be added to your diet.

 Yes, there are foods that are not only good for overall health but also improve the quality of tears and eye comfort.